Thomas Muir of Huntershill: Graduation

-In 1782 at the age of 17 Muir graduated M.A.
+In 1782, at the age of 17, Muir graduated with an M.A.
 Influenced by the teachings of John Millar, he abandoned his studies for the Church.
 At the beginning of the 1783–4 term he was accepted as a student in Millar's classes on Law and Government.
-His target was Scottish political conservatism, in the form of the Faculty of Advocates, and he brought on young Whig advocates imbued with a due reverence for the law.
+His target was Scottish political conservatism in the form of the Faculty of Advocates and he recruited young Whig advocates imbued with a due reverence for the law.
 Muir joined students' clubs and societies in which the major topics of the day (American Independence, Patronage, and Burgh Reform) were debated.

 Expelled from university

 In May 1784, a dispute occurred between Professor John Anderson and other members of the Faculty, including Principal William Leechman and Professors Richardson and Taylor.
 Senior students issued a pamphlet A Statement of Fact against Leechman and the Faculty.
 After Anderson had departed for London, disciplinary proceedings were launched.
 Muir, McIndoe, Humphries and ten others were named as ringleaders; a ban was enforced on their attendance at lectures awaiting the result of hearings.
 Muir and his fellow students requested legal representation, but this request was rejected.
 Muir gave notice of his voluntary self-expulsion from the university.

-At the beginning of the new academic year, Muir with the assistance of Millar obtained a place at Edinburgh University under the Whig Professor of Law, John Wylde.
+At the beginning of the new academic year Muir, with the assistance of Millar, obtained a place at Edinburgh University under the Whig Professor of Law, John Wylde.
 Here he completed his studies and having passed his Bar examinations was admitted to the Faculty of Advocates in 1787 at the age of 22.